People most at risk

 Sunscreens and how to use them

-In Northern Ireland the weather can be unpredictable.
-People from Northern Ireland normally have skin that will burn very quickly.
-When the sun shines, don't leave home without your sunscreen.
+The weather can be unpredictable and people from Northern Ireland normally have skin that will burn very quickly from the sun’s harmful ultraviolet (UV) rays.
+When the sun shines, don’t leave home without your sunscreen.

-Where possible look for the UV index on the weather forecast.
-When it is three or higher you will need to apply sunscreen on your skin.
+The UV Index tells you how strong the sun is.
+Where possible, look for the UV Index on the weather forecast – when it is 3 or higher you will need to apply sunscreen to your skin.

-Sunscreens work in a couple of ways as they:
+Sunscreens can work in a couple of ways as they:

-- reflect dangerous ultraviolet (UV) rays away from your skin
+- reflect dangerous UV rays away from your skin

 - absorb UV rays before they can penetrate your skin

-Apply generously at least 30 minutes before going outdoors and reapply regularly, especially if it is being rubbed off through swimming or exercise.
+Apply generously at least 30 minutes before going outdoors and reapply every 2 hours or more frequently, especially if it is being rubbed off through swimming exercise.

 It is best for your health to avoid getting too hot in the first place.